EssamNasr/DE-Usecases/README.md

-### realworld usecases for learning how to design, build and maintain data engineering pipelines
+### real-world use cases for learning how to design, build, and maintain data engineering pipelines